JoeyStanley/joeyr/README.md

 ## Group 2: Sociophonetics functions

 Some functions in `joeyr` are useful for sociophonetic analysis.
-This first set includes what are essentially mathmatical functions in that they crunch some numbers.
+This first set includes what are essentially mathematical functions in that they crunch some numbers.

   - `eucl_dist()` calculates the Euclidean Distance, given a pair of *x* and *y* (or, more commonly, F1 and F2) coordinates.